The best seaside holidays in the UK

 Brighton, Sussex

 Ah, Camden-on-Sea.
-It may not have white sands and guaranteed sunshine, but it does have the promenade, deckchairs and winning chip shops to provide British summer postcard moments.
+It may not have white sands and guaranteed sunshine, but it does have the promenade, deckchairs and winning chip shops to provide some great seaside town postcard moments.
 Shop for new kooky outfits in The Lanes.
 Stare out at the pebbly shores and remember the mod-rocker riots – oooh, a bit of history.
 Feel sorry for the dilapidated piers.
 Then get back into happy summer mode and party on down along the seafront in the clubs and bars.

 Bournemouth, Dorset

-Bournemouth has, in recent years, become the blue rinse destination of choice, (aka BORE-mouth) but no longer.
-While your granny may still be there with her SAGA crowd, a renaissance has been underway to transform Bournemouth back into Surf Central, complete with four Blue Flags for its beaches and stylish Surf Pods designed by Wayne Hemingway.
-There’s an 11km stretch of sand, and sea, and a family-friendly Kidzone Scheme complete with coloured wristbands to keep your little ones, should you have any, safer.
+Bournemouth is no longer solely the senior destination of choice.
+While your granny may still be there with her SAGA crowd, a renaissance has been underway to transform Bournemouth back into surf central, complete with four Blue Flags for its beaches and stylish surf pods designed by Wayne Hemingway.
+Looking for a seaside holiday?
+Well, there’s an 11km stretch of sand, and a family-friendly Kidzone Scheme complete with coloured wristbands to keep your little ones, should you have any, safer.
+Bournemouth is also directly north of Old Harry Rocks, the easternmost end of the Jurassic Coast, 96 miles (155 km) of coastline designated a World Heritage Site in 2001.

 New Quay, Wales